 We are currently making our way around Europe.
-It is a new way to travel for us, as we are travelling by train using our Eurail First Class Eurail Pass and it is proving to be a very affordable option compared with the expensive road tolls, fuel, and winterisation of the vehicle we had previous time we were in Europe two years ago.
+It is a new way to travel for us, as we are traveling by train using our Eurail First Class Eurail Pass and it is proving to be a very affordable option compared with the expensive road tolls, fuel, and winterization of the vehicle we had previous time we were in Europe two years ago.
 Plus it is very relaxing on-board.

 Not only that, we can sit and use the complimentary wifi, order a nice hot coffee, and relax in First Class.
 Today, we even had a man bring us around a tray of chocolates!